-The supported set of Office Project field names may be different for different versions of Office Project.
+The supported set of Project field names may be different for different versions of Microsoft Project.

 Generally, you do not want to refresh calculated fields from the work item database.
 For example, start and finish dates are typically calculated based on task duration and dependencies.
 If a team member were to change the start date of a task in Team Explorer, the change could introduce errors in Office Project when the field is refreshed.
-Therefore you can configure calculated fields so that they are publish only; meaning Office Project will publish changes for those fields to the work item database, but not update them.
-For more information about how to configure fields as publish only, see Change How Fields are Mapped to Microsoft Project.
+Therefore you can configure calculated fields so that they are publish only, meaning that Office Project will publish changes for those fields to the work item database, but not update them.
+For more information about how to configure fields as publish only, see Upload or download the Microsoft Project Mapping file.

 The Microsoft Solutions Framework (MSF) for Agile Software Development and MSF for CMMI Process Improvement process templates already configure the start and finish dates as publish only mappings, and read-only in Team Explorer.

-When Team Foundation publishes tasks from Office Project, the field data is copied from Office Project to the work item database.
-Also, when tasks are refreshed, the field data is copied from the work item database to Office Project.
-For the field data to be copied correctly, the field type in the work item database, and the field type in Office Project must be compatible.
-The following table lists which Office Project field types are compatible with the individual work item field types:
+When you publish tasks from Project to TFS, Team Foundation copies the data to the work item database.
+Also, when tasks are refreshed, the field data is copied from the work item database to your Project plan.
+For the field data to be copied correctly, the field types in TFS and Project must be compatible.
+The following table lists which Project field types are compatible with TFS field types: